mendix/docs/content/releasenotes/add-ons/apm-2.0.md

 * We released the Mendix 6 version of the agent for release [2.0.7](#207) (which contains the Mendix 7 version).

-## 2.0.5
+## 2.0.5 {#205}

 * If logs and performance run as threads, there is a limit on the buffer between the Mendix log thread and the APM threads.
-If the Mendix platform delivers too quickly, APM will now drop the messages.
+If the Mendix Platform delivers too quickly, APM will now drop the messages.
-* Advanced settings have been added to allow certain functions:
+* Advanced settings have been added to allow for the following functions:
 	* **Use profiler**
 	* **User recorder**
 	* **Max trap collection**